mongodb/docs/source/includes/mms-console-saas-users.rst

 on the plus (``+``) icon next to your account name and enter the Jira username in the dialogue.

-If you're not sure if your user has a Jira account, or if you do not know their username, you can enter their email address in the dialogue box.
+If you are not sure if your user has a Jira account, or if you do not know their username, you can enter their email address in the dialogue box.
 If the console finds a connected account, MMS will automatically add the user to your Jira group and the MMS console.